 There you are, minding your own business (literally).
 You check your social media notifications and whammo!

-One of your customers blindsides you with a scathing review.
+One of your customers blindsides you with a scathingly bad review.
 What to do?
 What to do!!

 So many businesses are making wonderful use of social media to get their marketing messages out there, growing their communities and spread their brand.
 It is a seriously powerful tool.
 But we know some people are hesitant to make the leap because it opens you up to the public sphere where people can share their opinions of your business.
 That can be nerve-racking.
 The public is an unknown entity over which you have no control.